Seattle's Child

 Your guide to a kid-friendly city

-Seattle’s Child was the first local parenting magazine in the country when it started in 1979.
-A media company, we publish Seattle’s Child bi-monthly magazine, special annual guides, our website, e-newsletters, and a Fun Finder app.
-We are dedicated to supporting and informing parents, as well as telling and celebrating the unique stories of all families in our community.
-All employees at Seattle’s Child work remote, part-time, and on flexible schedules.
+Seattle’s Child was the first local parenting magazine in the country when it started in 1979.Ā As a media company, we publish Seattle’s ChildĀ bi-monthly magazine, special annual guides, our website, and e-newsletters.
+We are dedicated to supporting and informing parents and telling and celebrating the unique stories of all families in our community.
+All Seattle’s Child employees work remotely and haveĀ flexible schedules.

 Freelance Writers